Langhorne Manor, Pennsylvania: Education

 Langhorne Manor Borough is one of six municipalities served by the Neshaminy School District.
-Students residing in Langhorne Manor Borough attend: Tawanka Elementary School for Kindergarten through 4th grades, Maple Point Middle School for 5th through 8th grades, and Neshaminy High School for 9th through 12th grades.
+Students residing in Langhorne Manor Borough attend Tawanka Elementary School for Kindergarten through 4th grades, Maple Point Middle School for 5th through 8th grades, and Neshaminy High School for 9th through 12th grades.

 In 2002, Maple Point Middle School was awarded the Blue Ribbon, National Schools of Excellence Award.
 Oliver Heckman Elementary School in Middletown Township closed in 2016 in favor of the new Tawanka Elementary School in Lower Southampton Township.

-High school students can also attend Bucks County Technical High School, a career oriented vocational school, located in Fairless Hills.
+High school students may attend Bucks County Technical High School, a career oriented vocational school, located in Fairless Hills.
 Cairn University (formerly known as Philadelphia Biblical University) is partially located in Langhorne Manor Borough and partially in Middletown Township.

 Transportation

 As of 2017 there were 8.36 mi of public roads in Langhorne Manor, of which 2.10 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.26 mi were maintained by the borough.

-U.S. Route 1 is the primary highway traversing Langhorne Manor, following a southwest–northeast alignment across the northwestern portion of the borough.
+U.S. Route 1 is the primary highway traversing Langhorne Manor, after a southwest–northeast alignment across the northwestern portion of the borough.
 Pennsylvania Route 413 also crosses the borough, following a northwest–southeast alignment via Bellevue Avenue.